jon-chun/cultural-analytics/docs/nlp_advanced.md

 ## Overview

-Despite the title, this week will be going deeper into the theory, tools and practice building datasets based upon APIs.
-This includes a deeper dive into the new Twitter ver 2 API as well as APIs for Reddit and Instagram.
-Along the way we'll also become a bit more familiar with our development environment and tools like VSCode, github and Python developer best practices.
+Despite the title, this week will take a deeper dive into the theory, tools and practice building datasets based upon APIs.
+This includes a more exhaustive exploration of the new Twitter ver 2 API as well as overviews of APIs for Reddit and Instagram.
+Along the way we'll also become a bit more familiar with our new development environment and tools like VSCode, github and Python developer best practices.

 ## Applications